 Crude Oil Trading Abroad Trading License in Dubai

 Dubai has long served as a strategic crossroads for global commodities, and crude oil trading remains one of the most significant commercial activities flowing through the emirate.
 For businesses seeking to trade crude oil on international markets, establishing a licensed entity in Dubai offers access to world-class infrastructure, favourable regulatory conditions, and proximity to major oil-producing nations.
-The Crude Oil Trading Abroad licence, operating under Activity Code 4661.96, is a Trading Licence issued through Dubai South Business Hub Free Zone, and it represents a structured, compliant pathway into one of the world's most lucrative commodity sectors.
+The Crude Oil Trading Abroad license, operating under Activity Code 4661.96, is a Trading License issued through Dubai South Business Hub Free Zone, and it represents a structured, compliant pathway into one of the world's most lucrative commodity sectors.

 UAE and Dubai Market Context